Invoca/developer-docs/README.md

 11. Find your version in the list (e.g. 2016-01-01), set it Public.
 12. At the top of the list set the default version to your new version (e.g. 2016-01-01)
 13. Save changes, the new version is now default and visible to all users, the previous version is also maintained.
+14. In order to keep the master branch up to date, merge your branch into master once you are complete but *do not* delete your branch as it will disappear from read the docs.

 ## Private Documentation
 The "private" documentation in RTD is not actually protected by a login.
 When a version is set to private, it can be viewed by anyone who was the link.